Mr-Dai/Java-Tutorial/concurrency/concurrency.md

 # Thread Objects

-Each thread is associated with an instance of the class [Thread](https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.html).
+Each thread is associated with an instance of the class `Thread`.
 There are two basic strategies for using `Thread` objects to create a concurrent application.

 - To directly control thread creation and management, simply instantiate `Thread` each time the application needs to initiate an asynchronous task.
 - To abstract thread management from the rest of your application, pass the application's tasks to an *executor*.